MaikelH/factorio-mod-manager/README.md

 2. Download the release for your platform (Linux or Windows)

 ## Commands
 The tool must know in which directory the mods are stored.
-This directory can be supplied in two ways the `--dir` argument or the `FACTORIO_DIR` environment variable
+This directory can be supplied in two ways the `--dir` argument or the `FACTORIO_DIR` environment variable.

+When downloading mods (needed for update), a `factorio.com` username and token must be specified.
+These can be specified by the parameters `--user` and `--token` or the environment variables `FACTORIO_USER` and `FACTORIO_TOKEN`.
+See the section Downloading mods on the [Mod Portal wiki page](https://wiki.factorio.com/Mod_portal_API#).

 ### Root
 ```